What is it?

 - Herbs and supplements with serotonergic properties

 - 5-HTP increases a brain chemical called serotonin.
-Taking 5-HTP along with other herbs and supplements that increase serotonin might lead to too much serotonin and cause side effects including heart problems, shivering and anxiety.
-Other herbs and supplements that increase serotonin levels include Hawaiian baby woodrose, L-tryptophan, S-adenosylmethionine (SAMe), and St. John's wort.
+Taking it along with other supplements that have this effect might cause serious side effects, including heart problems, seizures, and vomiting.
+Examples of supplements with this effect include black seed, L-tryptophan, SAMe, and St. John's wort.

 Are there interactions with foods?